ashcode09/company-demo-site/README.md

 How It Works
 ------------

 We can change all the content by logging onto Wordpress and amending the posts.
-Each post has been placed in one category, either the Home Page or one of the Product Pages, or All Products or Testimonials.
+Each post has been placed in one category, either the 'Home Page' or one of the Product Pages, or 'All Products' or 'Testimonials'.
 They have also been given a tag.
-This is so our pages know what content to put where (if you look at the files in the front-page-modules folderf for example, you can see the query posts that are detailing which category to look in and )
+This is so our pages know what content to put where (if you look at the files in the front-page-modules folder for example, you can see the query posts that are detailing which category to look in and which part of the post to show)

 Each page has been given some php variables - each of those variables is then fed into the local templates, so that we can find the post with the content that's relevant to the page we're viewing (especially useful for the product pages, as they each use the same template but obviously have different content)